Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 This ion-exchange chromatography is used for softening, deionization of water, purification of solutions, etc.

-You can read more about ion-exchange chromatography.
+You can read more about ion exchange chromatography.

 Size exclusion chromatography

-Here the column is loaded with charged some gel having pores.
-Sample particles, when poured along with the mobile phase, have to pass through the sieve-like network of the stationary phase.
-In doing so, the larger particles elute out first and smaller ones last.
 The reason is the smaller ones take a longer path in the column stationary phase, while larger particles take a short path to elute out.
-Find more about gel permeation chromatography.

 Supercritical fluid chromatography